pawl/awesome-etl/README.md

 * [Pinball](https://github.com/pinterest/pinball) - "a scalable workflow management platform developed at Pinterest.
 It is built based on layered approach."
 * [Azkaban](https://azkaban.github.io/) - "a batch workflow job scheduler created at LinkedIn to run Hadoop jobs.
 Azkaban resolves the ordering through job dependencies and provides an easy to use web user interface to maintain and track your workflows."
 * [Dray.it](http://dray.it/) - "Docker workflow engine.
 Allows users to separate a workflow into discrete steps each to be handled by a single container."
+* [Toil](https://toil.readthedocs.io/en/latest/) - Similar to Luigi, jobs are classes with a run method.
+Supports executing jobs on other machines (workers) which can include AWS spot instances.

 ## Job Scheduling
 * [Chronos](https://github.com/mesos/chronos) - "a distributed and fault-tolerant scheduler that runs on top of Apache Mesos that can be used for job orchestration."